roman-milk/roman-milk.github.io/black-cock.md

  "Is he even legal?"
 I asked, as if that mattered in this fucked up story.

  "He's eighteen," Andy nodded; his face beet red like it was when I caught him.
-Report_Story #3